You’re busy and you need to know how to address an envelope, so let’s get right into it.

 Table of contents

-To address an envelope you will need to know three things: the recipient’s address, your return address, and how to locate a postage stamp.
+To address an envelope you will need to know three things: the recipient’s street address, your return address, and how to locate a postage stamp.
 Write or type all of the “to” information squarely in the center of the front side of the envelope, like this:

 Step 1: The “To” Section